New AtlanticistMar 8, 2021

-Wood also has federal government experience working at the US Department of Justice and serving as Staff Director of the Coordinating Council on Juvenile Justice and Delinquency Prevention, chaired by former Attorney General Janet Reno and comprised of cabinet-level officials from key federal agencies.
-She worked closely with the Administrator of the Office of Juvenile Justice and Delinquency Prevention in program planning to support the allocation of discretionary funding.
+Wood has extensive state and federal government experience.
+She served in the cabinet of former South Carolina Governor Jim Hodges and was unanimously confirmed by the State Senate.
+While living in Oregon, she served as legislative assistant to the first African American woman elected to state office and in the executive branch working for three governors.
+Her federal government experience at the US Department of Justice included staff director of the Coordinating Council on Juvenile Justice and Delinquency Prevention, chaired by former US Attorney General Janet Reno and comprised of nineteen members including six cabinet secretaries.
+She worked closely with the administrator of the Office of Juvenile Justice and Delinquency Prevention in program planning to support the allocation of discretionary funding.

 An active member in the Northern Virginia community, Wood is a member of the National Coalition of 100 Black Women, Inc., is a member of the University of Richmond’s Customer Experience Program Advisory Committee, and served on the Fairfax County Chairman’s Task Force on Equity and Opportunity.
 She was recently invited by the chairman, board of supervisors, and chairman of the public safety committee to serve on the community working group to review a recent study on the use of force and provide recommendations.
 Wood received her bachelor’s degree in communications from the University of Missouri.